victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/README.md

 ## Objective

-This goal of this project is to predict transcription factor binding sites in eukaryotic DNA using a 1 dimensional CNN.
+The goal of this project is to predict transcription factor binding sites in eukaryotic DNA using a 1 dimensional CNN.
 Our goal is to determine whether a 200 bp DNA sequence contains a binding site for a single transcription factor.

 # Background